memfault/interrupt/_posts/2024-04-20-coroutines.md

 What is interesting, is that coroutines have good potential to have more effecient context switches than threads, which was shown in this article: https://www.researchgate.net/publication/339221041_C20_Coroutines_on_Microcontrollers_-What_We_Learned

-Note that in the article does not compare corutines in a lot of situations, but it still shows something.
+Note that in the article does not compare corutines in a variety of situations, but it still shows something.

 ### Problems